Saghen/frizbee/README.md

 # Frizbee

 Frizbee is a SIMD fuzzy string matcher written in Rust.
 The core of the algorithm uses Smith-Waterman with affine gaps, similar to FZF, but with many of the scoring bonuses from FZY.
-In the included benchmark, with typo resistance disabled, it outperforms nucleo by ~2x (19.5us vs 38.3us).
-It supports matching against ASCII only, with plans to support Unicode.
+In the included benchmark, with typo resistance disabled, it outperforms nucleo by ~2x (18.4us vs 35.8us).
+It matches against characters directly, ignoring unicode.

 ## Usage